 Location: New York

-Profession: Graduate student, tree climber, coffee drinker
+Profession: Social worker, tree climber, coffee drinker

 Biography: Hey there!
 I’m Michaela.
 I’m a lover of nature, poetry, and iced coffee (in my humble opinion, the only coffee truly worth drinking).
 I was diagnosed with NVLD when I was 14.
 I always say that no two diagnosis of NVLD are alike.
 Mainly, my struggles are with slow processing speed, spatial relations and visual memory.
 I’m naturally extroverted, and I think of myself as a people person!
 I’m studying to become a social worker because I want to be able to help individuals with learning disabilities just like me!
 My hobbies include playing my guitar, drawing, and spending time outdoors.